canderton3/7641Team24/final_report.md

 **Specificity:** 100%

 **F1 Score:** 1

+The model performs extremely well on the test set.
+Nearly all of the data points were classified correctly, excluding only eight.
+Unfortunately, the eight data points that are misclassified are false negatives, meaning that they are actually CANDIDATE points that were classified as FALSE POSITIVES.
+This is not an ideal scenario, because it indicates that our model would miss actual exoplanets.
+However, the false negatives constitute less than 0.01% of the test CANDIDATE population, which is an acceptable percentage.
+Overall, we would be confident using this model, and it is more robust than regular decision trees.

 ### XGBoost
 The confusion matrix with the results of XGBoost's predictions for the test set is below.
 ![](images/xgb_confusion_matrix.png)

-By our observations, the model performs extremely well on the test set.
-Nearly all of the data points were classified correctly, also excluding only eight samples like the GradientBoostingClassifier.

 **Accuracy:** 99%

 **Precision:** 100%